 Heavy beach break with pounding waves, best suited to intermediate and expert kiters.

 An excellent location for intermediate to expert kiters wanting to ride waves.
 Strong rips can be formed with moving sandbanks.

 Not suitable for beginners due to super shallow reef.
 Intermediate and expert kiters will have a blast all year round.
 Please obey ALL RULES to ensure access is maintained.

-Excellent spot for those wanting to learn waveriding.
-Kiters should be alert to the number of people using the beach on weekends.
+Excellent spot for those wanting to learn wave riding.
+However, please be alert to the number of other public beach users at the weekends.

 A popular flatwater site for beginner to expert kiters providing a large protected shallow bay and a long narrow beach.
-Winds over 20 knots can be very gusty.
+This area is used predominately by schools, so if you are a good kiter, we recommend checking out all of the excellent ocean spots we have along the coast.
+Winds over 20 knots can also be gusty.

 Pelican Point is not recommended for beginner kiters.
 Prevailing winds are onshore and care must be taken at all times.
 Use the grass area to rig kites.

 An excellent spot for intermediate and expert kiters, offering plenty of space and some serious bumps to launch off.

 The flat water is great for intermediate and expert kiters practising new moves.
 Beginners who are unable to go upwind should avoid ”The Pond”.
 Shoalwater close by provides a great spot for beginners to practice their new found passion.